Comparing the influence of Atlantic Multidecadal Variability and spring soil moisture on European summer heat waves: Summary of results

+Consistently with a previous study \cite{qasmi_modulation_2021}, a positive AMV phase or low soil moisture generally induce more heat wave days and hotter heat waves.
+Regarding the AMV, all models also show a region of negative influence around Poland with responses down to -0.2°C for the mean temperature of 14-day heat waves (\cref{fig:mean_anomaly_Max14dAv}) and 1 fewer heat wave day per year (\cref{fig:mean_anomaly_RR}).
+Although this anomaly does not pass the statistical test, its presence in all three models suggests the existence of a true signal.
+We speculate that the increased surface temperature in central Europe creates a positive geopotential height response at mid troposphere (visible in \cref{fig:all_fields_JJA_response}).
+This also creates a wave-like response in geopotential, which would explain the cold area around Poland.
+However, we acknowledge that our findings might be biased due to the small number of climate models used and the fact that they show inconsistent responses of physical mechanisms to the AMV (\cref{fig:all_fields_JJA_response}).

-For events with return times of 10 or 50 years, the influences of the AMV and soil moisture increase, according to rather similar regional patterns as for typical events, and remain of similar amplitude.
-However, the regions where a positive AMV phase or low spring soil moisture induce less heat wave days and cooler heat waves extend.
+By introducing return time maps, we were able to study extreme heat waves with return times of 10 or 50 years.
+One main issue in the study of such rare events is the scarcity of data, which causes large areas to be below the statistical significance level in \cref{fig:RT=10yrs_anomaly_Max14dAv} and \cref{fig:RT=50yrs_anomaly_Max14dAv}.
+This calls not only for new methodologies but also for longer datasets.
+For events with return times of 10 years, the influences of the AMV and soil moisture increase, according to rather similar regional patterns as for typical events, and remain of similar amplitude.
+However, the regions where a positive AMV phase or low spring soil moisture induce fewer heat wave days and cooler heat waves extend.
 This conclusion is valid for both definitions of heat waves.
-Positive AMV phases or spring soil moisture deficit induce a 1°C (resp.
-2°C) increase of the temperature for heat waves with 10-year (resp.
-50-year) return times.
-They also increase the number of heat wave days by to 9 days/year (resp.
-13 days/year) for heat waves with 10-year (resp.
-50-year) return times.
+Positive AMV phases or spring soil moisture deficit induce a 1°C increase of the temperature.
+They also increase the number of heat wave days by up to 9 days/year.
+The return time maps for 50-year events are much noisier due to the fact that corresponding events are in the very tail of the empirical distribution.
 Once again, the influence of spring soil moisture on these extreme events is greater in EC-Earth than in the other two models.

-Our study points out a discrepancy in the response to soil moisture anomalies between EC-Earth and IPSL and CNRM models.
-Our analysis of the auto-correlation of soil moisture shows that this variable has a stronger memory in EC-Earth and it might be due to its land model.
-However, we could not discriminate with confidence if one model was more biased than the others.
-Further investigations need to be done in this and other models to gain a more confident understanding of the response of heat waves to spring soil moisture anomalies.